scaffold-eth/eth-ui/README.md

 ## useOnRepetition

-A combination of useOnBlock and usePoller
+A hook will invoke a callback regularly on the "block" event.

-- the hook will invoke a callback regularly on the "block" event.
-If a pollTime is provided, it will use that instead.
+Alternatively, If a pollTime is provided, it will use that instead.
+The minumum polling time is 10s

 - the hook will invoke the callback when the leadTrigger changes state to true as a leading invokation

 **Kind**: global constant